bsc-iitm/machine-learning-foundations/docs/week-3/linear_model.md

 ## Motivation

-Let us return to the housing dataset.
+Let us return to the [housing dataset](../week-1/linear_algebra.md).
 Consider two houses, one which has $1000$ square feet and the other which has $2000$ square feet.
 As the area of the house increases, the selling price is going to go up.
 Take another feature, say the distance from the nearest school.
 If the distance increases, then the selling price goes down.
 Perhaps the effect may not be as drastic.
 If we have access to only these two features, one function or model could be as follows:
 $$
 \text{Selling-price} = 2 \times \text{Area} - 0.2 \times \text{Distance} + \text{Constant}
 $$
 This is what is called a linear model.
 The values $2$ and $-0.2$ are called the weights.
 The magnitude of a weight denotes the importance of the corresponding feature.
 Its sign denotes the effect it has on the output.
-For example, the distance feature has an adverse effect on the selling-price, but is not as important as the area.
+For example, the distance feature is negatively correlated with the selling-price, but it is not as important as the area.

 !!! note
     We might be totally wrong about the choice of weights.
 Even worse, the relationship between the selling price and the two features may not even be linear!
 It is important to understand that a model is some approximation of the underlying reality.
 There is a nice quote that summarizes this idea: